Orphan stuck in Syrian refugee camp could be a New Zealander

 After the death of Abdullah's mother just prior the fall of the township of Baghouz, the boy was passed from family to family, Mr Dabboussy said.
 He believes that the boy is now with a Syrian family in the Syrian part of the camp.

-He's only recently passed on the information he has on the boy to MFAT, because they'd previously hoped the Australian government would take account for him considering the mother and grandparents, who are also New Zealand citizens, had been residing in Australia for a long time.
+He's only recently passed on the information he has on the boy to MFAT, because they'd previously hoped the Australian Government would take account for him considering the mother and grandparents, who are also New Zealand citizens, had been residing in Australia for a long time.

-"Only recently, the Australian government advised us that in the event they should repatriate the Australians, they would only repatriate the Australians that were citizens or entitled to Australian citizenship, and unfortunately this child falls out of that definition."
+"Only recently, the Australian Government advised us that in the event they should repatriate the Australians, they would only repatriate the Australians that were citizens or entitled to Australian citizenship, and unfortunately this child falls out of that definition."

-He said MFAT have indicated to him they aware of the child and invited Mr Dabboussy for further conversations.
+He said MFAT has indicated to him they aware of the child and invited Dabboussy for further conversations.

 "We're waiting to find out even if this boy is found, then what would be his fate?"

-Abdullah's grandmother in Australia is actively campaigning for his return and is concerned for his welfare, Mr Dabboussy said.
+Abdullah's grandmother in Australia is actively campaigning for his return and is concerned for his welfare, Dabboussy said.

 "She is prepared that if in fact the only outcome for this child is to go to New Zealand, she is ready to return back home to New Zealand to care for the child."